chakflying/PolyU-ELC-FYPMan/README.md

 # README

+this is testing build for the PolyU FYP management system.
+It uses Ruby on Rails as the backend and Vue.js as some of the frontend.

 ## Ruby version
 ``` ruby 2.5.1 ```

 ``` Rails 5.2.1 ```

 ## System dependencies
 this repo is setup in Linux Subsystem for Windows.
-Compatibility with actual Linux install in untested.
+Compatibility with actual Linux install is untested.

 ## Configuration
 * clone the repository